praw-dev/praw/docs/pages/reply_bot.rst

 the form of the "username" and "password" variables passed to the main Reddit instance.

-Step 1: Monitor New Threads and Grab the titles
+Step 1: Monitor New Submissions and Grab the titles
 -----------------------------------------------

-To get the threads (submissions) to a subreddit, we simply need to call the subreddit method of our "r" object, like so:
+To get the submissions (submissions) to a subreddit, we simply need to call the subreddit method of our "r" object, like so:

 .. code-block:: python